DeanLemans/deanlemans.github.io/content/00-raw/clippings/Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md

 ## Closing thoughts

 This whole exercise started with frustration.
-I wanted to see the bigger picture of my notes, but Obsidian’s graph view simply could not handle the scale.
+I wanted to see the bigger picture of my notes, but Obsidian's graph view simply could not handle the scale.
 Cosmograph turned that around.
 By converting my notes into CSVs and loading them there, I finally had a smooth way to explore even thousands of interconnected entries.

 What stood out to me is that the value of the graph view is not in the aesthetics, but in the utility.
 It helps me find hidden clusters, trace relationships, and connect ideas that would otherwise remain buried in text search.
 When the tool works, it gives me back the perspective I had been missing.